diverso-lab/uvlhub/README.md

 # uvlhub.io

-Repository of feature models in UVL format integrated with Zenodo and FlamaPy - DiversoLab
+Repository of feature models in UVL format integrated with Zenodo and FlamaPy - Developed by DiversoLab

 ## Clone repo